flatiron-school/dsc-live-ph4-assessment-review/README.md

 Principal Component Analysis creates a set of features called principal compenents.
 PCA reduces the dimensions of our data set from the original n number of features to a specified number of components.

-The components are built successively.
 Describe what the first principal component represents in relation to the original feature set.

 > Your answer here